Emotional climate: Emotional climates and the life course

-According to the life course approach, individual life course and trajectories do not develop in an empty space but they are nested into a wider social and historical context at the point that ignoring such context would lead to partial and sometimes misleading interpretations of social phenomena.
-Hence, emotional climates influence the life course, affecting individual emotion and perceptions, and potentially their social behavior and life choices.
-Research by Davide Morselli shows that emotional climates of relative large communities (regions, cantons) are tangled with other socioeconomic factors, such as the wealth and unemployment rate, and influence individual emotional response to life events.
+According to the life course approach, individual life courses and trajectories do not develop in an empty space but they are nested into a wider social and historical context at the point that ignoring such context would lead to partial and sometimes misleading interpretations of social phenomena.
+Hence, emotional climates influence the life course, affecting individual emotions and perceptions, and potentially their social behavior and life choices.
+Research by Davide Morselli shows that emotional climates of relatively large communities (regions, cantons) are tangled with other socioeconomic factors, such as wealth and unemployment rate, and influence individual emotional responses to life events.